 A client application uses the properties and methods of a query component to manipulate a SQL statement and its parameters, to specify the database to query, to prepare and unprepare queries with parameters, and to execute the query.
-A query component's methods communicates with the database server, usually through a SQL Links driver for Delphi Client/Server and Delphi Enterprise.
+A query component's methods communicates with the database server.